DariaBezuhla/Data-driven-attribution-thesis/sql_queries/data_collection_chapter3_sql.md

             AND brand = 'idealo'
             AND cookie_value IN (SELECT cohort_cookie_value FROM userCohort) ),

--- CTE to extract data from fact_leadouts table, and filter by cookie_value from user_cohort CTE
+-- CTE to extract data from table_name table, and filter by cookie_value from user_cohort CTE

 leadouts AS
     (SELECT revisit_session_id AS lo_revisit_session_id,
          leadout_type,
          cookie_value AS lo_cookie_value
-    FROM dl_dwh_prod.fact_leadouts
+    FROM table_name
     WHERE 1=1
             AND date(date_utc) BETWEEN date('2021-07-01') and date('2021-07-07')
             AND country LIKE 'DE'